PranavSriram18/genai_foundations/docs/series/moe.md

 For activations that are not recomputed, K2 offloads them to CPU RAM, using a custom
 <span class="term">streaming copy engine</span> that overlaps with both compute and communication kernels in the 1F1B schedule.

-DV3 maintains an exponential moving average (EMA) of model parameters during training.
-Rather than storing these in GPU memory, these are stored in CPU memory, and <span class="idea">updated asynchronously</span>.
+DV3 maintains an exponential moving average (EMA) of model parameters during training to implement their auxiliary-free load balancing.
+These are stored in CPU memory, and <span class="idea">updated asynchronously</span>.

-### 7.3 Reduced Precision
+### 7.3 Reduced Precision & KV Cache Reduction
-Both DV3 and K2 make extensive use of reduced precision.
-This is a large topic in its own right, and we'll leave a detailed treatment to a future article.
+Both DV3 and K2 make extensive use of reduced precision for both activations and optimizer states.

-### 7.4 KV Cache Reduction
-Both DV3 and K2 reduce KV cache memory footprint via Multi-Head Latent Attention (MLA), briefly discussed in the next section.
+Reduced precision is a large topic in its own right, and we'll leave a detailed treatment to a future article.
+Both DV3 and K2 use <span class="term">Multi-Head Latent Attention (MLA)</span>, which reduces activation memory during training and KV cache footprint during inference, and is briefly discussed in the next section.

 ---

 ## 8. Non-MoE Techniques
-Below we highlight a few other significant architectural innovations in K2 and DV3, that are not directly connected to sparsity but still highly influence overall efficiency.
+Before we conclude, we briefly highlight a few other significant architectural innovations in K2 and DV3 that, while not directly tied to MoEs, still highly influence overall efficiency.

 <span class="term">Multi-Token Prediction (DV3)</span><br>
-DV3 trains the model to the next two tokens simultaneously, as opposed to single next token prediction.
+DV3 trains the model to predict the next two tokens simultaneously, as opposed to single next token prediction.
 During inference, this prediction can be used for speculative decoding, enabling a ~1.8x TPS speedup in practice.

 <span class="term">MLA (DV3 and K2)</span><br>
 Both DV3 and K2 use <span class="term">Multi-head Latent Attention</span>, a novel attention
 mechanism introduced by DV3.
-MLA factors attention through a lower-dim latent and caches this latent during inference, cutting KV size and memory traffic without accuracy regressions.
+MLA factors attention through a lower-dimensional latent and caches this latent during inference, cutting KV cache footprint and memory traffic without accuracy regressions.
+We may examine MLA further in future articles on dynamic sparse attention mechanisms.

 <span class="term">MuonClip (K2)</span><br>
 K2’s training stability hinges on <span class="term">MuonClip</span>, which augments the